phananhle/Parrot-GPT/README.md

 # Parrot-GPT

-This repository contains a Jupyter Notebook that allows users to locally run a ChatGPT model on a Mac M1.
+This repository contains a Jupyter Notebook that allows users to locally run a GPT model on a Mac M1.
 The notebook utilizes the GPT-Neo model from Hugging Face, specifically the 2.7 billion parameter version.
 The model can be run on a GPU if available, but it is not mandatory.

 ## Installation